xNazim/frontend-final/README.md

 - **Upload App to S3 Bucket:** Syncs the build files with the specified S3 bucket.
 - **Create CloudFront Cache Invalidation:** Invalidates the CloudFront cache to ensure the latest version of the application is served to users.

-The deployment workflow can be triggered manually using the GitHub Actions workflow_dispatch event or automatically upon pushing changes to the `master` branch.
+The deployment workflow can be triggered manually using the GitHub Actions workflow_dispatch event or automatically upon pushing changes to the `main` branch.

 ## License